buivantan29082003/Test_Lib/README.md

 - 🧪 Applied JUnit testing in the testing process

 - 🛠️ Learned and used essential tools throughout the entire testing lifecycle

+- Simulate software development and testing using Agile/Scrum.